 A-HA were undergoing a career renaissance following ‘Minor Earth:Major Sky’.
 Stephen Hague produced four tracks on the follow-up ‘Lifelines’, the best of which was ‘You Wanted More’.
 Morten Harket had actually worked with Hague previously on a cover of ‘Can’t Take My Eyes Off Of You’ for the ‘Coneheads’ soundtrack.
 So with A-HA’s lush melancholic pop drama, the artistic union with Hague was particularly apt.
 Harket hit his marvellous falsetto in the chorus while a gospel sample added a strange twist.

 Available on the album ‘Lifelines’ via WEA Records

 CLAUDIA BRÜCKEN Thank You (2011)

-One of two tracks Hague co-wrote and recorded for Ms Brücken’s ‘ComBined’ retrospective collection, ‘Thank You’ was like a Bond Theme reimagined by MASSIVE ATTACK and held together by a sumptuous percussive mood.
-The fruitful partnership led to them recording of a full album of reinterpretations entitled ‘The Lost Are Found’ which came out in 2012.
-Interestingly, it saw Hague revisit two of his original productions ‘Kings Cross’ and ‘The Day I See You Again’ for PET SHOP BOYS and DUBSTAR respectively while the other songs came from THE BEE GEES and THE LILAC TIME.
+One of two tracks Hague co-wrote and recorded for Ms Brücken’s ‘ComBined’ retrospective collection, ‘Thank You’ was like a Bond Theme reimagined by MASSIVE ATTACK, held together by a sumptuous percussive mood.
+The fruitful partnership led to a full album of reinterpretations entitled ‘The Lost Are Found’ which came out in 2012.
+Interestingly, it saw Hague revisit two of his original productions ‘Kings Cross’ and ‘The Day I See You Again’ for PET SHOP BOYS and DUBSTAR respectively.

 Available on the album ‘ComBined’ via Salvo / Union Square Music